xye7ei/metaparse/README.md

  (S, [(A, []), (B, [(E, [])]), (C, [(u: 'u')@[0:1]])])]
 ```

-These may be helpful for inspecting the grammar's characteristics.
+These may be helpful for inspecting some grammar's characteristics.
+Despite this power, `LALR` would be recommended currently for practical use since it permits *no ambiguity* (which may harm the language design but cannot be directly discovered by constructing non-deterministic parsers).

-Note for *non-deterministic* parsers like `Earley`, method `parse_many` should be used instead of `parse`.
+Note for *non-deterministic* parsers like `Earley` and `GLR`, method `parse_many` should be used instead of `parse` since more than one parse results may be produced.

 <!--